rayanfer32/chain-reaction-peerjs/README.md

 - Hide the connect to field , isHost checkbox when game is started.
 - Update the number players based on the connections
 - Remove all the debug loggers
+- Animate the explosion
+- Have a slight delay to show the explosion

 ### Done
 - Join or Create toggle